dinigo/televagrant/README.md

 Purpose
 =======
 The goal of this set of scripts is to provide a simple interface to create and destroy small virtual machines through telegram.
-It's admins choice wich box to use.
+It's admins choice which box to use.
 Only one vm per telegram user.

 Installation
 ============